Product frequently asked questions (FAQ)

 - I have 12 people who'll need to access the PLM system.
 How many seats do I need?

-- You'll need to buy twelve user accounts, which can be any combination of full-function and read-only accounts.
-PDXpert is licensed by named user: each person who is assigned a log-in username and password needs one license.
-The system doesn't support concurrent or floating licenses.
+- You'll need to buy a license with twelve user accounts, which can be any combination of full-function and read-only accounts.
+PDXpert is licensed by named user: each person who is assigned a log-in username needs one license.

 - What's the difference between a full-function and read-only license?